Budgies have a reputation for dying suddenly, and some owners lose several budgies, one after another.

 A budgie’s unique respiratory system is extremely vulnerable.

 Budgies have a collection of air sacs spread throughout their chest.
-According to Biological Sciences, these work well at high altitudes and give budgies the advantage of breathing perfectly in thin air.
+According to Biological Sciences, these work well at high altitudes and give budgies the advantage of breathing optimally in thin air.

-However, their ability to collect oxygen effectively is an issue when exposed to something harmful, such as mold, non-stick Teflon coatings, air fresheners, and perfumes/aftershaves.
+However, their ability to collect oxygen effectively is an issue when exposed to mold, non-stick Teflon coatings, air fresheners, and perfumes/aftershaves.

 Hide Illnesses Until It’s Too Late